Memory Stick: Memory Stick Micro (M2)

 In a joint venture with SanDisk, Sony released a new Memory Stick format on February 6, 2006.
 The Memory Stick Micro (M2) measures 15 × 12.5 × 1.2 mm (roughly one-quarter the size of the Duo) with 64 MB, 128 MB, 256 MB, 512 MB, 1 GB, 2 GB, 4 GB, 8 GB, and 16 GB capacities available.
 The format has a theoretical limit of 32 GB and maximum transfer speed of 160 Mbit/s.
 However, as with the PRO Duo format, it has been expanded through the XC series as Memory Stick XC Micro and Memory Stick XC-HG Micro, both with the theoretical maximum capacity of 2 TB.

 The M2 comes with an adapter, much like the Duo Sticks, to ensure physical compatibility with Memory Stick PRO devices.
-However, not all devices with a PRO slot are compatible with the M2/Adapter combination, as the firmware of older devices don't support the higher capacity of some M2 cards.
-One example is certain Sony CLIÉ PDAs which don't support cards larger than 2 GB.
+However, not all devices with a PRO slot are compatible with the M2/Adapter combination, as the firmware of older devices do not support the higher capacity of some M2 cards.
+One example is certain Sony CLIÉ PDAs which do not support cards larger than 2 GB.

 Sony announced on June 1, 2009, that M2 support in Sony Ericsson phones would be dropped in favor of microSD.

 The Sony DSC-RX0 Mark II made a revived usage of M2 slots.

 Memory Stick XC

 On January 7, 2009, SanDisk and Sony announced the Memory Stick XC format (tentatively named "Memory Stick Format Series for Extended High Capacity" at the time).
 The Memory Stick XC has a maximum theoretical 2 TB capacity, 64 times larger than that of the Memory Stick PRO Duo which is limited to 32 GB.
 XC series has the same form factors as PRO series, and supports MagicGate content protection technology as well as Access Control function as PRO series does.
 In line with the rest of the industry, the XC series uses the newer exFAT file system due to size and formatting limitations of FAT/FAT16/FAT32 filesystems used in the PRO series.
 A maximum transfer speed of 480 Mbit/s (60 Mbyte/s) is achieved through 8-bit parallel data transfer.
-No Memory Stick XC cards were released to the market, likely due to domination of SD cards; its equivalent here is named SDXC and eventually became more successful than any other exFAT-based memory card format.
+No Memory Stick XC cards were released to the market, likely due to the dominance of SD cards.
+Its equivalent is named SDXC and eventually became more successful than any other exFAT-based memory card format.

 Memory Stick PRO-HG Duo HX

 Sony announced the release of the Memory Stick PRO-HG Duo HX on May 17, 2011, which was considered the fastest card ever made by the manufacturer.
 It measures 20 × 31 × 1.6 mm, with 8 GB, 16 GB, or 32 GB versions available.
-Also, the format offers a maximum transfer speed of 50 MB/s.
+The format also offers a maximum transfer speed of 50 MB/s.